faacets/faacets-gamma/docs/src/main/tut/scenario.md

 # Bell scenarios

-In a Bell experiment, two or more _parties_ perform _measurements_ on individual systems.
-The parties then seek for conclusions based on the _outcomes_ produced by these measurements.
+In a Bell experiment, two or more _parties_ perform _measurements_ on individual systems and observe the produced _outcomes_.
 These parties can be numbered from $$1$$ to $$n$$ and are often named following the letters of the alphabet, as in Alice, Bob, Charlie and so on.
-Measurements and outcomes are also often referred to as _inputs_ and _outputs_.
+The measurement settings and outcomes are also often referred to as _inputs_ and _outputs_.

 [Bell experiment: the measurement settings and outcomes can be seen as the _inputs_ and _outputs_ of $$n$$ boxes]

-Each measurement performed by a party has a number of possible outcomes $$k\geq1$$.
-All the measurements performed by a party can thus be characterized by a vector containing the maximum number of outcomes corresponding to each of his measurement.
-Similarly, a tuple of these vectors describes the _Bell scenario_:
+Since each measurement performed by a party has a number of possible outcomes $$k\geq1$$, all the measurements performed by one party can be described by a vector containing the maximum number of outcomes of each of his measurement.
+Similarly, a tuple of these vectors characterize the _Bell scenario_:

 	Party := (k1 k2 ...)
 	Scenario := [Party1 Party2 ...]